ZhengLyu-Data/Lvzheng-Wuhan-Realworld/01_ecommerce_behavior_pipeline/README.md

 ## Prerequisites

 Before running the project, ensure the following:
-Python 3.x installed or use Google Colab
+1.Python 3.x installed or use Google Colab
-Install pandas, numpy, and openpyxl
+2.Install pandas, numpy, and openpyxl
-Power BI Desktop installed (for .pbix file viewing) Place online_retail_II.xlsx into the data/ directory How to Run This Project
+3.Power BI Desktop installed (for .pbix file viewing)
+4. Place online_retail_II.xlsx into the data/ directory 5.How to Run This Project
 Run the preprocessing script:
 python scripts/preprocessing.py
-The script will output:
+6.The script will output:
 Cleaned CSV: data/ecommerce_cleaned.csv
 Open dashboard/ecommerce_behavior.pbix in Power BI Desktop Interact with filters and visuals on the dashboard